Philippe Berta

 Philippe Berta (born 11 April 1960) is a French geneticist and politician of the Democratic Movement (MoDem) who has been serving as member of the French National Assembly since 18 June 2017, representing the department of Gard.

 Political career

-In parliament, Merta serves as member of the Committee on Cultural Affairs and Education.
+In parliament, Merta serves as member of the Committee on Cultural Affairs and Education and the Parliamentary Office for the Evaluation of Scientific and Technological Choices.
 Amid the COVID-19 pandemic in France, he was appointed to chair a parliamentary working group on research into the virus.

 In addition to his committee assignments, Merta is a member of the French-Swiss Parliamentary Friendship Group.